-Munger, Tolles & Olson’s pharmaceutical practice is comprised of a group of attorneys who are well versed in the laws and issues surrounding the industry.
-For example, Munger Tolles has been a trusted legal advisor for more than 25 years to Abbott Laboratories, one of the 10 largest pharmaceutical companies in the world.
+Munger, Tolles & Olson’s pharmaceutical practice comprises a group of attorneys who are well versed in the laws and issues surrounding the industry.
+For example, Munger Tolles has been a trusted legal advisor for more than 25 years to AbbVie (formerly Abbott Laboratories), one of the 10 largest pharmaceutical companies in the world.

 We have a substantial practice in pharmaceutical litigation.
 These cases involve licensing disputes, patent infringement and related issues.
 Munger Tolles’ pharmaceutical antitrust and patent experience includes representing:

 - a case that marked a major change in patent litigation.
 Munger Tolles, acting as co-counsel, won an en banc Federal Circuit ruling that fundamentally altered the national standards for determining inequitable conduct before the U.S. Patent and Trademark Office.

 - defeating a bid by Bayer AG which was trying to recover royalties from Abbott for U.S. sales of the arthritis drug Humira.
 A judgment in the U.S. District Court of Massachusetts rejected the attempt by Bayer, which had sued Abbott for patent infringement.

 - obtaining a defense verdict at jury trial on all claims of non-settling defendant, affirmed by the U.S. Court of Appeals for the 9th Circuit.